 - He drove carefully.

 Adverbs of manner can also be placed before the main verb.
-This is often the case if there is additional information that is being emphasised more strongly than the adverb.
+This changes the information that is being emphasised.

-- He carefully drove his father’s new care into the underground car park.
+- He carefully drove his father’s new car into the underground car park.

 Adverbs of Place